No Products in the Cart

 These factors can help you decide between soft mattresses, medium mattresses, and firm mattresses, as well as between a thicker mattress and a thinner mattress.

-Plus, you'll be able to find out whether you have enough room to accommodate the entire sleep surface of two twin beds, in addition to whether you'll have to save money when choosing the mattress type.
+Plus, you'll be able to find out whether you have enough room to accommodate the entire sleeping surface of two twin beds, in addition to whether you'll have to save money when choosing the mattress type.

 Two twin beds make a king-size bed that is missing 5 inches of length, i.e., a mattress measuring 76 x 75 inches.
 While two twins equal the same width as a king bed (76 inches), they fall short in length (75 inches).